darshikaf/diabetes-predictor/docs/NOTES.md

 * As the simplest security measure REST service can be deployed with SSL.
 In addition API authentication for endpoints can be implemented.

+* Authentication method for AWS should be updated to use an assumed role for improved security.

 ### CI/CD